-The Apex Court in Hindustan Lever and another vs. State of Maharashtra and another1 in para 12 of its judgment has observed as under:- between the parties; and
+The Apex Court in Hindustan Lever and another vs. State of Maharashtra and another' in para 12 of its judgment has observed as under:-

-"12 Two broad principles underlying a scheme of amalgamation which have been brought out in this judgment are :

-1. that the order passed by the court amalgamating the company is based on a compromise or arrangement arrived at
+- "12 Two broad principles underlying a scheme of amalgamation which have been brought out in this judgment - 1. that the order passed by the court amalgamating the company is based on a compromise or arrangement arrived at - (2004) 9 SCC 438 1 between the parties;